CAA: JNU student Sharjeel Imam arrested in Bihar on sedition charges

 Police in five states have filed sedition cases against the PhD scholar for an alleged remark that was interpreted as a call to ‘cut off Assam’ from India.

-Jawaharlal Nehru University student Sharjeel Imam was arrested by the Delhi Police from his native village in Bihar’s Jehanabad district on Tuesday, three days after he was first booked for sedition, PTI reported.
-Since the first case was filed by police in Assam, four more states have charged Imam with sedition.
+Jawaharlal Nehru University student Sharjeel Imam was arrested after he surrendered before the Delhi Police at his native village in Bihar’s Jehanabad district on Tuesday.
+Since the first sedition case was filed against Imam in Assam, four more states have charged him with sedition.

-Earlier in the day, a brother of Imam was detained by police in an attempt to trace him.
+Earlier in the day, a brother of Imam was detained by police in an attempt to trace him, PTI reported.
 A joint team of Delhi, Aligarh and Bihar Police had raided Imam’s ancestral house on Sunday night too, but he was not found there.
 On Monday, the Delhi Police deployed five teams of the Crime Branch, and raids were conducted in Mumbai, Patna and Delhi.

 Imam, a PhD scholar, is under fire for remarks he allegedly made at Aligarh Muslim University on January 16.
 In a clip on social media, Imam was purportedly heard telling protestors to “cut off Assam from India” by occupying the “Muslim-dominated Chicken’s Neck”.
 The comment was widely perceived as a secessionist one, but Imam later claimed that he had called for peaceful protests to “block roads going to Assam” – “basically a call for chakka jam”.